 The enduring guardian can also access the appointor’s will if it is reasonably relevant to the decision that the guardian is considering.
 For example, if the guardian is considering the option of nursing home care, and finances show that selling the appointor’s house may be the only way to finance the decision, looking at the will may be reasonably relevant to the decision as the will may contain specific instructions to do with the house.

 Another change that came into effect in October concerns conflicts of interest.
-If the enduring guardian must make a decision that creates a conflict of interests with themselves, a relative, business associate or close friend of the guardian, it will be necessary to apply to the Guardianship and Administration Board for approval of the decisions (see ss 27, 32C and 35).
-However, you can exclude this from the instrument of appointment and authorise the enduring guardian to act in situations of conflict of interests, without the need to seek approval from the Board.
+If the enduring guardian must make a decision that creates a conflict of interests with themselves, a relative, business associate or close friend of the guardian, it will be necessary to apply to the Tribunal for approval of the decisions (see ss 27, 32C and 35).
+However, you can exclude this from the instrument of appointment and authorise the enduring guardian to act in situations of conflict of interests, without the need to seek approval from the Tribunal.
 Like the information provision, this applies to existing and future instruments, but only applies to decisions made after the 21st of October 2013.

 So, while the enduring guardian cannot make decisions about your finances or estate, they may make decisions that affect those things, and access information about your finances or estate, if it is reasonably relevant to their decision making.

-If someone is concerned with the activities of an enduring guardian, it is possible to lodge an application with the Guardianship and Administration Board for review of the appointment.
-Amendments to the instrument of appointment also need to be lodged with the Board.
+If someone is concerned with the activities of an enduring guardian, it is possible to lodge an application with the Tribunal for review of the appointment.
+Amendments to the instrument of appointment also need to be lodged with the Tribunal.

-For an excellent fact sheet, see the Guardianship and Administration Board website.
+For an excellent handbook on enduring guardianship, see the Tribunal website.